pmill/charlie/README.md

 5. For the customer filtering and searching requirement.
 This is achieved using the `Filterable` eloquent trait.
 6. For the customer auditing requirement.
 This is achieved using the `Auditable` eloquent trait.
 7. The blade forms have CSRF protection enabled.
+8. Environment is setup using docker-compose.
+I wrote the docker configuration myself rather than using Laravel Sail or other pre-built solutions as I thought this was a better showcase of my knowledge.

 ## Improvements to be made